What to Do if You’re Involved in a Car Accident

 Once you have satisfied all the legal requirements, your very next step should be to call Big Al at 1-800-HURT-123.

-Attorney Big Al has years of experience handling personal injury claims in Florida, especially as they relate to car accidents.
-Experience matters – which is why you need a personal injury attorney with a proven track record for recovering the most compensation possible.
+Florida’s Attorney Big Al has years of experience handling personal injury claims in Florida, especially as they relate to car accidents.
+Experience matters – which is why you need a personal injury attorney with a proven track record of recovering the most compensation possible.

 In some cases, you may be entitled to compensation even if you caused the accident.
 Consultations are always free, so you have nothing to lose by calling.